dmc3152/familysite/README.md

 - angular2-jwt

 This quickstart includes examples of how to make basic protected requests.
 The auth service and guard are created to protect routes and authenticate the user that is logged in.

+In order to use this repository, first fork the repository and then make the following changes:
+1. Update package.json
+- Name
+- Description
+- Repository URL
+- Bugs URL
+- Homepage
+2. Run npm install